rbkrebs/rbkrebs/README.md

-- :corn: I’m currently working on Ministry of Agriculture, Livestock and Food Supply(MALF) as a laboratorian technician
+- :corn: I’m currently working on Ministry of Agriculture, Livestock and Food Supply as a laboratorian technician
 - :telescope: I’m currently looking for a remote job as a software developer
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/romulo-krebs/)
 - :martial_arts_uniform: Fun fact: I'm a black belt 3rd of Shotokan Karate!!